 3. In the Name and Description section, enter the Name and Description.

-4. Optional – in the Department section, select a Department from the Select Value button.
+4. (Optional) In the Department section, select a Department from the Select Value button.

 5. In the Prioritization Type section, select Manual.

 6. In the Prioritize the Following Drivers section, select each driver and click Add or click Add All to choose all the drivers.